noah-nuebling/redirection-service/README.md

 **page-title**
 (Last updated: 04.09.2024)
 - The `&page-title=` param determines what text to display inside the tab bar while redirecting.
-It defaults to `...`
+It defaults to `Mac Mouse Fix...`
+  - (previously just `...` when we wanted to keep the redirection-service independent from MMF.)
 - When the page-title ends with `...`, the dots will appear one-by-one.
 Until, after the last dot appears, the page closes.

 **locale**